coreybutler/fenix/README.md

 Fenix is a desktop web server for developers.
 Check out [fenixwebserver.com](http://fenixwebserver.com) for details.
 There's also a companion [command line app](https://github.com/coreybutler/fenix-cli).
 There are some [YouTube videos](http://www.youtube.com/playlist?list=PL6u9ibuk0pbM68hZONUq-vY39ByaXoJj-) available as well.

-**UPDATES (As of 9/25/16)**
+**UPDATES (As of 10/05/16)**

-Fenix 3.0.0 is in full development. [@gbdrummer](https://github.com/gbdrummer) is building the new UI, which is coming along nicely.
-We've also moved from NW.js to Electron, and have pretty much rewritten everything from scratch.
+Fenix 3.0.0 is inches away from completion.
+There has been a slight delay because we caught several issues in the newly released macOS Sierra.
+Those fixes are just about done. [@gbdrummer](https://github.com/gbdrummer) finished the new UI.
+We've fully moved from NW.js to Electron and rewrote everything from scratch.
+We're in the process of refactoring the code now that the core app has taken a final form (cleanup).
+We will prerelease as soon as we've completed the refactor.

-We're not announcing a release date yet, but we have some exciting new things coming in 3.0.0:
+We have some exciting new things coming in 3.0.0:

+**Base**
+- [x] Abstracted Foundation (i.e. our electron boilerplate)
+- [x] Middleware Plugin System (Internal Use Only)
+- [ ] UI Plugin System (Internal Use Only)

+_The plugin system is only for internal use.
+We hope to expand this for developer use in a later edition._

 **Open Core**
 - [ ] Autoupdate (evergreen) - No more ridiculously long delays between updates!
 - [x] Brand new UI.
-- [ ] Native CLI app (no need to `npm install fenix-cli` anymore).
+- [x] Native CLI app (no need to `npm install fenix-cli` anymore).
 - [x] Automatic port management.
 - [x] Port conflict resolution via [porthog](https://github.com/coreybutler/porthog)
 - [x] Replace Growl w/ Native System Notifications.